gokul98raj/aws-terraform-two-tier-application/README.md

 ## Variables

-The following varoables can be customized in the `terraform.tfvars` file:
+The following variables can be customized in the `terraform.tfvars` file:

 * `region`: AWS region for deployment.
 * `rds_identifier_name`: DB identifier name for an application.
 * `rds creds`: Credentials to be used for RDS.

 Refer to `variables.tf` for a complete list of configurable parameters.

+## Backend

+The following backend configuration can be setup in `backend.tf` file:

+* `bucket`: bucket name which state file to be stored.
+* `dynamodb_table`: db table name for state locking.

 ## Outputs